 The heartland of Egypt – the Nile River valley – was once home to one of the world’s earliest urban and literate societies.
 From 4,000 BC, the Ancient Egyptians thrived for some 3,000 years and, even after the region was conquered by Alexander the Great in 323 BC, continued to be integral to the Hellenistic world.

-There’s a host of top Ancient Egyptian monuments and sites to visit and among the very best are the world famous sites of Giza, Abu Simbel and Saqqara.
-Other popular tourist attractions tend to include Luxor Temple, Abydos and the Valley of the Kings.
+This period of pharaohs, pyramids and crocodile gods has left a wealth of unmissable Ancient Egyptian monuments and sites to discover.
+These ancient gems include the world famous sites of Giza, Abu Simbel and Saqqara, as well as Luxor Temple, Abydos and the Valley of the Kings.

 Of all the Ancient Egypt sites, Giza’s pyramids are definitely the most renowned and include the world’s largest pyramid, that of Khufu.
 Khufu’s pyramid is Giza’s oldest and, at its great size of 145 metres, became known as ‘The Great Pyramid’.

 Visitors can enter each of the pyramids or view them together from the dramatic panorama point, while the the Great Sphinx is also located nearby.

 Known as Ramesses the Great, Ramesses II is one of the most famous Egyptian pharaohs and formed part of the Nineteenth Dynasty.

 From 1279 BC, he built the temples at Abu Simbel as a way to immortalise himself, a feat he certainly seems to have achieved with these two vast structures and the large statues of himself which guard it.

 Saqqara in Egypt is the ancient necropolis of the city of Memphis, the capital of Ancient Egypt, which was founded in 3000 BC by Menes.
 It contains a host of burial chambers and pyramids, and is the oldest complete stone building complex in history.